Falun Gong: Tianjin and Zhongnanhai protests

 Five Falun Gong representatives met with Premier Zhu Rongji and other senior officials to negotiate a resolution.
 The Falun Gong representatives were assured that the regime supported physical exercises for health improvements and did not consider the Falun Gong to be anti-government.

 President Jiang Zemin was alerted to the demonstration by Luo Gan, and was reportedly angered by the audacity of the demonstration—the largest since the 1989 Tiananmen Square protests and massacre.
 Jiang called for resolute action to suppress the group, and reportedly criticized Premier Zhu for being "too soft" in his handling of the situation.
 That evening, Jiang composed a letter indicating his desire to see Falun Gong "defeated".
 In the letter, Jiang expressed concerns over the size and popularity of Falun Gong, and in particular about the large number of senior CCP members found among Falun Gong practitioners.
 He believed it possible foreign forces were behind Falun Gong's protests (Li Hongzhi had emigrated to the United States), and expressed concern about their use of the internet to coordinate a large-scale demonstration.
 Jiang also intimated that Falun Gong's moral philosophy was at odds with the atheist values of Marxist–Leninism, and therefore constituted a form of ideological competition.

 Jiang is held by Falun Gong to be personally responsible for this decision to persecute Falun Gong.
 Peerman cited reasons such as suspected personal jealousy of Li Hongzhi; Saich points to Jiang's anger at Falun Gong's widespread appeal, and ideological struggle as causes for the crackdown that followed.
 Willy Wo-Lap Lam suggests Jiang's decision to suppress Falun Gong was related to a desire to consolidate his power within the Politburo.
 According to Human Rights Watch, senior officials were far from unified in their support for the crackdown.

+After the 1999 anti-Falun Gong campaign, the state imposed stricter controls on the remaining permitted qigong groups.
+The qigong fever social phenomenon declined as a result.